 Michael C. Lu, M.D., M.S., M.P.H., became Associate Administrator of the Maternal and Child Health Bureau (MCHB) of the Health Resources and Services Administration (HRSA) on November 3, 2011.
 HRSA is an agency of the U.S. Department of Health and Human Services.

 The Maternal and Child Health Bureau—in partnership with key stakeholders—promotes and helps improve the physical and mental health, safety, and well-being of the nation’s women, children and adolescents, including those with special health care needs, and families, serving approximately 42 million through Title V.

-Dr. Lu joined HRSA from the University of California, Los Angeles Schools of Medicine and Public Health, where he was associate professor of obstetrics, gynecology and public health.
+Dr. Lu joined HRSA from the University of California (UC), Los Angeles Schools of Medicine and Public Health, where he was associate professor of obstetrics, gynecology and public health.

 Dr. Lu brings years of experience in MCH research, practice, and policy to his post at HRSA.
 Prior to his appointment, Dr. Lu chaired the Secretary’s Advisory Committee on Infant Mortality.
 He has served on two Institute of Medicine (IOM) committees (Committee on Understanding Premature Birth and Assuring Healthy Outcomes, and Committee to Reexamine IOM Pregnancy Weight Guidelines), and the Centers for Disease Control and Prevention Select Panel on Preconception Care.